Predicting Solubility

 The combination of machine-learning (ML) techniques, molecular descriptors, and chemical fingerprinting has made it possible to search through molecular space in a more parameter agnostic way to predict solubility completely in silico.
 After solubility data is gathered on a suitably large test set of compounds, solvents, and temperatures, ML models are able to learn the rules of solubility and predict the solubility of new compounds without relying on additional costly real-world measurements.

-Rowan's Solubility Prediction Tool
+Rowan's Solubility Prediction Tools

-Rowan has built a solubility prediction tool focused on helping experimental chemists choose the right solvent and temperature for any given solute.
-Rowan uses fastsolv, a machine-learned model trained by Lucas Attia, Jackson Burns, and co-workers at MIT, to predict solubilities.
+To predict the solubility of unseen molecules Rowan uses fastsolv, a machine-learned model trained by Lucas Attia, Jackson Burns, and co-workers at MIT, to predict solubilities.

 Solute structures can be input via PubChem or via SMILES; Rowan has a long list of pre-defined solvents and allows for custom solvent entry via SMILES as well.